The 8 biggest mistakes when washing

 • Synthetic laundry: 30 degrees

-Tip: If the label says 30 degrees, then the laundry really only tolerates this temperature and not the 40-degree washing program instead.
-This minimal difference can be crucial.
+Tip: If the label says 30 degrees, then the laundry can really only tolerate this temperature and not the 40 degree wash program instead.
+This minimal difference can be decisive.

 #5 Wash with prewash

-If your clothes are very dirty, you are usually better off with home remedies such as curd soap or baking soda and do not waste electricity and water unnecessarily.
-You can do without the prewash.
+If your clothes are very dirty, you are usually better off using household products such as curd soap or baking soda and not wasting electricity and water unnecessarily.
+You can do without pre-washing.

 #6 Do not clean the dryer and machine

 Just like your clothes, your washing machine and dryer also need care and attention.
-You have to clean them regularly.
+You need to clean them regularly.

 If you don't, the following can happen: